markgowen/airbnb-clone/README.md

 - Users can search for properties based on location and dates.
 - Users can view property details, including descriptions, images, and pricing information.
-- Users can book properties by selecting dates and providing payment information.
+- Users can book properties by selecting dates.
 - Property owners can create listings by providing property details and uploading images.

 ## Installation